HistoryAtState/frus/README.md

 Organization and Format
 -----------------------
 Each volume is a single file in the `volumes` directory.
 These files have been prepared according to the [Text Encoding Initiative](http://www.tei-c.org/) (TEI) P5 Guidelines.
-We have also supplied a schematron file containing markup rules specific to this collection in the `schema` directory.
+In the `schema` directory we have supplied the TEI [ODD](http://www.tei-c.org/Guidelines/Customization/odds.xml) that documents our encoding guidelines and validating conformance thereto, as well as schematron file used for additional conformance checks.

 Feedback
 --------